Biology meets technology.

 A wrist-worn device detected disrupted sleep 24 hours before study participants began shedding flu viruses.

-The post Could a smartwatch identify an infection before you start spreading it? appeared first on Engineering Research News.
+The post Could a smartwatch identify an infection before you start spreading it? appeared first on Michigan Engineering News.

 Cancer cells delete DNA when they go to the dark side, so a team of doctors and engineers targeted the “backup plans” running critical cell functions.

-The post Shutting down backup genes leads to cancer remission, in mice appeared first on Engineering Research News.
+The post Shutting down backup genes leads to cancer remission, in mice appeared first on Michigan Engineering News.

 Polyurethane locks in the antimicrobial power of tea tree and cinnamon oils.
 The new technology could start making public spaces safer within a year.

-The post Durable coating kills the COVID virus and other germs in minutes appeared first on Engineering Research News.
+The post Durable coating kills the COVID virus and other germs in minutes appeared first on Michigan Engineering News.